Budget deliberations begin at Calgary council with affordability, infrastructure top of mind

 WATCH: Calgarians fear property tax increase could make affordability crisis worse in Calgary

-Low-income transit users have also raised the alarm on the expected $33 million transit budget shortfall and how it could impact them.
+Low-income transit users have raised the alarm on the expected $33 million transit budget shortfall and how it could impact them.

 “The number one things Calgarians say they need from us is affordability, holding the line on that budget increase will provide affordability.”